johncky/QFNtools/README.md

 ## Content
 1. Efficient Frontier: Solve Efficient Frontier of a group of assets.
 Risk measures can be set to "standard deviation", "Conditional VaR", "VaR"
-2. Factor Selection: Select "factors" from a group of factor assets (X), and build Factor Models to explain returns of a group of assets (Y).
+2. Factor Selection: Select "factors" from a group of factor assets (X), ues them to build Factor Models to explain returns of a group of assets (Y).
 3. Eigen Portfolio: Find eigen portfolios of a group of assets.
 Compute their returns and price paths.

 ### 1. Efficient Frontier